-Holidays: for the holidays listed below collection is delayed one day.
-On a Monday holiday collection is held on Tuesday through Saturday.
-When a holiday falls on any other day of the week the collection for that day and the balance of the week is delayed by one day.
+Holidays: for the holidays listed below collection is delayed by one (1) day.
+When a holiday occurs on a Monday, collection is then held Tuesday through Saturday.
+When a holiday falls on any other day of the week the collection for that day and the remainder of the week is delayed by one (1) day.
 If the holiday falls on a Saturday or Sunday, trash collection will run on the normally scheduled collection day.
-Residents can speak to Corisa Kidman at 975-7575 ext.
-1106 to discuss any concerns or questions about their trash pickup.
-Click here for the 2017 Collection Calendar.
+Residents should call (717) 975-7575 x 1014 to discuss any concerns or questions about the trash pickup service.

 The Pennsylvania Department of Environmental Protection (DEP) advises consumers and businesses about new rules that went into effect at the beginning of 2013 for recycling electronic devices.
 The Pennsylvania Covered Device Recycling Act that was enacted in 2010 prohibits consumers from disposing of covered electronic devices with their trash.
 This includes computers, laptops, monitors, and televisions.
 The law stipulates that waste haulers are not to pick up these devices unless the city being serviced has a curbside collection program for the equipment.
 Another part of the law is the requirement that manufacturers of the electronics need to provide for the collection, transportation and recycling of these devices by establishing one-day collection events, permanent collection programs, or mail-back programs.
 Consumers can find more information on registered manufacturers and where to recycle devices at www.dep.state.pa.us.